jaychris/docker-dnsmaq/README.md

 * Install Dnsmsaq and add/update ```addn-hosts=/tmp/docker.dnsmasq``` in /etc/dnsmasq.conf
 * Start Dnsmasq
-* Put the "docker-dnsmasq" script somewhere and start it up to run in the background, perhaps like ```nohup docker-dnsmasq dd.log &```, which will log to "dd.log"
+* Put the `docker-dnsmasq` script somewhere and start it up to run in the background, perhaps like ```nohup docker-dnsmasq dd.log &```, which will log to "dd.log"

 At this point, you can start/stop/rm containers and you should see `/tmp/docker.dnsmasq` being modified.
 You can test it like so: